Out of Sight, Not Out of Love: ADHD Object Permanence in Relationships

-What Is Object Permanence — and How Does It Show Up in ADHD?
+What Is Object Permanence and How Does It Show Up In ADHD

 Object permanence refers to the ability to mentally hold onto the idea that people, tasks, or things still exist, even when they’re out of sight.
 In early childhood development, this concept explains why babies are startled when a toy disappears — or why peek-a-boo is so entertaining.